LorenzoGrandi7/LorenzoGrandi7/README.md

 # Hi there, I'm Lorenzo Grandi!

-I'm a passionate developer with a love for learning and exploring new technologies.
+I'm an electronic engineer specialized in embedded systems and AI technologies.
 Welcome to my GitHub profile!

 ## 🔧 Technologies & Tools